gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ## SCTP CRYPTO Chunk Buffering and Flow Control {#buffering}

-protection engine and SCTP are asynchronous, meaning that the protection engine may deliver the decrypted SCTP Payload to the SCTP endpoint without respecting the reception order.
+Protection engine and SCTP are asynchronous, meaning that the protection engine may deliver the decrypted SCTP Payload to the SCTP endpoint without respecting the reception order.
 It's up to SCTP endpoint to reorder the chunks in the reception buffer and to take care of the